 How can we help you?
 Below you'll find answers to the questions we get asked the most.

-ARGO (Agriculture Research Grant Organizer) is the name of the AFC's new grant management portal.
-This new portal will enable you to seamlessly manage and view all of your funding-related interactions with the AFC.
+ARGO (Agriculture Research Grant Organizer) is the name of the AFC's online grant management portal.
+This system will enable you to seamlessly manage and view all of your funding-related interactions with the AFC.
 From application creation to submission and everything in between.

 A Letter of Intent is a summary of your project or an abbreviated description of a well-thought-out proposed research project.

 Start by reviewing each of our Members research websites.
 Aim to connect the Member's mandate, vision, goal and values to the issue or research question you are addressing.

 Align your LOI with this year's research priorities.

 Be concise.
 Always support your objective statements with facts.